waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Boulder Puzzle Strategy
 - Goal: Push all three boulders into pits on 2F to create a path to Gym Leader Clair on 1F.
-- Current Status: Unintentional warp to 1F.
+- Current Status: Back on 2F.
 Strength INACTIVE.
-Boulders at starting positions.
+Closing menu to move off ladder.
 - Plan:
   1. Return to 2F via ladder at (1, 7).
   2. Reactivate Strength.